 Please note that I chose the most similar test results for each comparison.
 However, some test conditions differ; this is merely a broad overview of each filter’s capabilities.
 For more details, please check each mask’s individual review.

 When it comes to filtration, both AusAir masks perform similarly to the AirPop Active and Cambridge Mask.
 The other three masks provide significantly less particle filtration.
 Of course, the fit is equally important and a factor that needs to be considered.

-The fit that I can get from these four masks is significantly better than the other three due to these additions.
+The fit I can get from these four masks is significantly better than the other three due to these additions.
 With that in mind, I believe it comes down to the Urban Air Mask, AirWeave, AirFlex, and AirPop Active.
-Both the Urban Air Mask and AirFlex use valves yet the AirWeave provides better airflow and therefore breathability.
+Both the Urban Air Mask and AirFlex use valves, yet the AirWeave provides better airflow and breathability.
 With the new design used in the AirWeave, I can’t see myself recommending the AirFlex.

 I’ve found the AirWeave to be more comfortable than the AirPop Active.
-However, the AirPop Active’s silicone seal does provide a more secure fit from my experience.
+However, the AirPop Active’s silicone seal does provide a more secure fit, from my experience.
 The AirWeave also requires less adjusting when donning as the silicone seal on the Active can be hard to position correctly.
 Therefore, I would recommend reading my AirPop Active review and deciding on a mask from there.